 Hot Lake Hotel

 This list of haunted places in Portland couldn’t be complete without the Hot Lake Hotel.
-Established in the 1860s, Hot Lake Hotel was once touted as “The Mayo Clinic of the West.”
-Thanks to its mineral-rich waters, it was a premier destination for wellness.
+Established in the 1860s, Hot Lake Hotel, one of the city’s oldest was once touted as “The Mayo Clinic of the West.”
+Thanks to the mineral-rich waters in the ground where it was built, this hotel became a premier destination for wellness.
 But over time, the healing haven saw many transformations—from a bustling resort to a hospital, then an asylum, and eventually, a ghost hunter’s dream destination.

-One of the most talked-about spirits is that of a former doctor who, rumor has it, is still making his rounds.
-Late at night, the faint echo of footsteps and the distant rattle of medical instruments remind guests that check-out time might be flexible for some.
+One of the most talked-about spirits is that of a former doctor who, rumor has it, is still making his rounds and late at night, you can still hear the faint echo of footsteps and the distant rattle of medical instruments.

-And then there’s the inexplicable sound of drums.
-A nod to the Native American heritage of the land?
-Or perhaps a spectral celebration of the hotel’s storied past?
-Guess you’ll have to tune in to find out.
+And then there’s the inexplicable sound of drums, perhaps a nod to the Native American heritage of the land?

 Sumpter Valley Gold Dredge

-Back in the late 1800s and early 1900s, the Gold Rush fever was hotter than a Portland summer.
-Sumpter Valley, brimming with promise, saw its massive dredge clawing through the earth, seeking the precious yellow metal.
+Back in the late 1800s and early 1900s, the Gold Rush fever was running hot and Sumpter Valley, brimming with promise, saw its massive dredge clawing through the earth, seeking the precious yellow metal.
 But while it unearthed gold, it might have also stirred some spirits that weren’t quite ready for their final rest.

 Benson Hotel